U8NWXD/oppia-wiki/Storage-models.md

 ### Storage model concepts

-We organize our data using _models_, which you can think of like Python classes: A model describes an object that can have properties of various types.
+We organize our data using _models_, which you can think of like Python classes.
+A model describes an object that can have properties of various types.
 Instances of these models can then be created with particular values for those properties.
 However, unlike Python classes, a model has only data (no functions), and a model's properties are strictly typed.

 For example, we might define a user model with the following properties: